SOFIA Science Data Archive: Images

 You may have a coverage image like this -- this is an example of a coverage image showing the results of a search on M42.
 The background HiPS image is a 2MASS image.

 M42 was a very popular target!
-The polygons correspond to different images found by the search.
+The polygons correspond to different images found by the search; see the legend in the upper right.
 The orange ones correspond to the currently-selected ones in each corresponding instrument tab.
 There are many more pointings down in the 'murk' in the center.
 The circle with crosshairs is the position used for the search.

 This coverage image is a DSS (optical) HiPS image, showing a less popular target, M17.
-The polygons are largely FORCAST images (the single cyan one is HAWC+), and the points are FIFI-LS pointings.
+The polygons are largely FORCAST images (one is HAWC+), and the points are FIFI-LS pointings -- see the legend in the upper right.

 This coverage image is 2MASS again, of M101.
-The yellow polygons represent FIFI-LS coverage, the single fuchsia point is a GREAT pointing, and the small red squares are point sources from a WISE catalog overlaid.
+There are polygons for FIFI-LS coverage, a single point for a GREAT pointing, and many small squares that are point sources from a WISE catalog overlaid -- see the legend.

-Finally, this coverage image is IRAC-1 again, of the Galactic Center.
-The large orange polygon (which is the same as several other pink polygons, plus the small pink polygon in the upper left) is the coverage from this SOFIA Legacy program .
+Finally, this coverage image is IRAC-1, of the Galactic Center.
+The larger polygons are HAWC+, FIFI-LS, and FORCAST coverage; the FORCAST data in particular are from this SOFIA Legacy program .
 The many-thousand-source Gaia catalog from this region is overlaid in red.
-Because there are so many sources in the catalog, the tool has shown the HEALPix cells and the total number of sources in that cell.
-I've clicked on one cell and it has rendered the several thousand sources in that one cell.
-The tool is rendering the catalogs in a hierarchical fashion, similar to how HiPS images work.
+Because there are so many sources in the catalog, the tool is rendering the catalogs in a hierarchical fashion, similar to how HiPS images work.
+What that means is that the tool has shown the HEALPix cells and the total number of sources in that cell.
+I've clicked on three cells so it has rendered the individual sources in those cells.
 You can control what this threshold is and how it renders the cells from the layers pop-up.

 In all cases, you can interact with the coverage image in pretty much exactly the same way as you would any other image loaded into this tool; see the the visualization chapter for much more about those tools.
 The thing that makes a coverage image a little bit different than any other image you might load, however, is that it can automatically adapt, even beyond what a HiPS image can intrinsically do.
 The next subsection includes more details about how it can automatically change to accomodate your needs and zoom level.